iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week4.rst

     :far:`circle-question` Question
     ^^^
-    Paste the following code at the end of the script to create a multi-temporal false color composite using the red reflectance (TM band 3), then re-run the script.
+    Paste the following code at the end of the script (after line 47) to create a multi-temporal false color composite using the red reflectance (TM band 3), then re-run the script.

     What are some of the differences between the NIR and Red changes that you notice?
 Using what you know about reflectance, and what you know about the changes at Mt St Helens between the two images, how can you